-Successful candidates generally gained marks across all of the assessment criteria (a-d), demonstrating a clear understanding of the questions being asked and the types of responses expected.
+Successful candidates generally gained marks across all of the assessment criteria (a-e), demonstrating a clear understanding of the questions being asked and the types of responses expected.
 This suggests these candidates received good teaching and preparation before the assessment.

 A common ability shown by most successful candidates was a recognition of the number of responses needed for each question.
 Questions generally state the number of responses expected, but where this is not the case, stronger candidates were able to provide a sufficient amount of responses by noting the number of marks available for the question.
+Stronger candidates were also able to summarise information adequately in order to fully answer the question.